ch3sh/ch3sh.github.io/_posts/2021-09-27-PalsForLife.md

 > Be sure to include the `--insecure-skip-tls-verify` to bypass the SSL error.

-First we get the various namespaces in the cluster using
+First we must get the various namespaces in the cluster using

-`kubectl get namespaces`

-This gives us the list of namespaces configured in the cluster

 ```
+$ kubectl get namespaces
 NAME              STATUS   AGE
 default           Active   117d
 kube-system       Active   117d